aniket234121/Git/git.md

     git add -A

+### Get list of files tracking by git

+    git ls-files //for tracked files

+    git ls-files -s //for staged files

+    git ls-files -m //for modified files
 ### 3. git commit

 git commit permanently saves the staged changes into the repository as a snapshot in time.